 The primary research focus of my career can be defined as ‘societal transitions’, initially with respect to democratization and governance up until the late 1990s, and subsequently within the wider discipline of sustainability studies.
 The dynamics of urban change has always been a consistent theme.
 My published research was coupled to major institution-building collaborations – an achievement that was recognized in 2010 when I was awarded the Aspen Faculty Pioneer Award for success in introducing sustainability into leadership education.
 My most significant academic output is my book co-authored with Eve Annecke entitled Just Transitions: Explorations of Sustainability in an Unfair World (2012) published by United Nations Press (Tokyo) that was awarded runner-up prize for the Harold & Margaret Sprout Award in 2013 for best academic book in the environmental governance field – this being the first time African researchers have been recognized by this award since its inception in 1972.
 In recent years I have increased my participation in international research collaborations, particularly via UN institutions and several Scientific Committees of international conferences, including the Scientific Committee of the International Sustainable Development Research Conference for the years 2011, 2012 and 2013, as well as member of the International Review Panel of the Biennial Conferences of the International Society for Ecological Economics (ISEE) in 2010 and 2014.
-In 2014 I was appointed by the Minister of Finance as a Board member of the Development Bank of Southern Africa and in 2015 I was invited to become a fellow of the World Academy of Art and Science.
-In 2016 I was appointed ‘advisor to the curator’ of the International Architecture Biennale Rotterdam (IABR) and in 2017 I convened the State Capacity Research Project on the dynamics of state capture in South Africa.
+In 2014 I was appointed by the Minister of Finance as a Board member of the Development Bank of Southern Africa and in December 2018 the Board elected me as the Chairperson of the Board.
+In 2015 I was invited to become a fellow of the World Academy of Art and Science.
+In 2016 I was appointed ‘advisor to the curator’ of the International Architecture Biennale Rotterdam (IABR) and in 2017 I convened the State Capacity Research Project on the dynamics of state capture in South Africa – a project that continued into 2019.